 Breaking Some Digital Habits

 Well… that was the science bit, but what can we do about it?
 Digital technology is here to stay but we need to make some adjustments for the benefit of our health and well-being.
 One habit to break is viewing a smartphone or tablet in bed before going to sleep as the blue light can disrupt sleep patterns as well as causing eye fatigue.
-If you wear glasses, you can also invest in Nikon Relaxsee Neo lenses for your favourite spectacle frames.
+If you wear glasses, you can reglaze your favourite spectacle frames with Blue Protect Lenses.

 - The lenses can be tailored to fit your existing frames